danopdev/Perspective/README.md

 ## To Do ##

-* Allow to select and move lines too, not just points
 * Add "UNDO / REDO" buttons
 * Allow portrait mode: in this mode show side by side edit and preview
-* Allow to save / reload the current projection